This article was inspired by a great question from reader in the UK, Peter (“reader”, “Peter” – that sounds kind of funny, doesn’t it?). Peter writes:

 7. Clean that octave key tone hole

-This tone whole is absolutely crucial to the proper function of your horn, and unfortunately has a tendency to clog up with all sorts of sax ick.
+This tone hole is absolutely crucial to the proper function of your horn, and unfortunately has a tendency to clog up with all sorts of sax ick.
 Go grab yourself a

 tone hole cleaner such as the one made by Yamaha and keep that hole free and clear for crisp and clean octave action!